-To support the use of the various financial resources, the UL offers special data services: the Electronic Data Service Centre (EDSC).
+To support the use of the various financial resources, the UL offers special data services: the Erasmus Data Service Centre (EDSC).
 This unit supports users in finding data sets and gives workshops on using financial datasets.

 The EDSC has its own online schedule where you can book an appointment.